The following is a summary of the above presentation.

 - Meeting minutes must be created in writing using specified paper and ink.
 If recorded on audiotape, it must be transcribed onto paper.

-- Permanent paper is required to preserve "textual infromation of enduring value" (Executive Order 293).
+- Permanent paper is required to preserve "textual information of enduring value" (Executive Order 293).
 Specified paper and ink is also required for "public records of enduring value" (Executive Order 293).

 - Backups should not be used for long term offline data storage.

 - Long term data should be archived to a dedicated disk or tape libraries.

 - Costs can be associated for searching and segregation.